1983 Arizona copper mine strike: State intervention

-But the situation turned rapidly against the strikers.
+However, the situation turned rapidly against the strikers.
 Although there had been no fatalities during the strike, the threats of violence increased the political pressure on Democratic governor Babbitt to intervene.
-Babbitt was no fan of Phelps Dodge.
-He said: “In my opinion, Phelps Dodge has the worst record in labor relations of any company that has ever operated in Arizona.”
-But he was also frustrated by what he considered the intransigence of the national union leaders.
+Babbitt was no fan of Phelps Dodge and said, “In my opinion, Phelps Dodge has the worst record in labor relations of any company that has ever operated in Arizona.”
+However he was also frustrated by what he considered the intransigence of the national union leaders.
 On August 15, despite a request from Governor Babbitt to hold off, Phelps Dodge mailed eviction notices to miners fired for misconduct on the picket line.

 On August 17, despite his dislike of Phelps Dodge, Babbitt decided that he had a duty to prevent violence when the mines and mills reopened.
 He sent 325 National Guard soldiers to Morenci, and increased the number of state policemen there to 425.
 The action drew bitter criticism from union supporters, who accused Babbitt of being in the “back pocket” of Phelps Dodge.
 He responded that he was “in the back pocket of the American judicial system.”

 Under heavy military and police protection, the Morenci mine and plant reopened on August 20 without incident, and the company again began hiring replacement workers.
 About 35 percent of the original work force returned.
-Entering workers were still subjected to obscene gestures, name calling, and threats of violence, but strikers at the gate were unable to prevent the replacement workers from entering the mine.
+Entering workers were still subjected to obscene gestures, name calling, and threats of violence, but strikers at the gate could not prevent the replacement workers from entering the mine.
 Eight days later, 10 strikers were arrested in Ajo and charged with rioting.
 From that point on, the strike lost much of its momentum.

 Although negotiations between the company and the unions continued for the rest of 1983, and union picketing continued for several years, the strike had effectively been lost.
 The National Guard withdrew at the end of August.
-On several occasions, strikers blocked the highway from Safford to Morenci, preventing workers from reporting for work.
+On several occasions, strikers blocked the highway from Safford to Morenci to prevent workers from reporting for work.
 The National Guard returned briefly in May 1984 after another outbreak of violence.

 Decertification

-In September 1984, the new workforce began voting in elections deciding whether or not to decertify the unions.
+In September 1984, the new workforce began voting in elections to decide whether or not to decertify the unions.
 The result was the largest mass decertification in US history: 35 locals of 13 different unions representing Phelps Dodge workers were decertified in Arizona, New Mexico, and Texas.
 After a series of confrontations and controversies, the strike officially ended on February 19, 1986, when the National Labor Relations Board rejected appeals from the unions attempting to halt decertification.